Read Between the Lines: 15 Common Chinese Euphemisms

 - 方便一下 (fānɡbiàn yíxià)

-“解手” literally means to “release the hands”, which originates from a historical story.
-In the Ming dynasty, bound immigrants needed to defecate or urinate on the way, so they would ask their captors to loosen their restraints and untie their hands.
-For the sake of simplicity and clarity, they called for “解手”(to release the hands), and gradually “解手” has been passed down to modern times.
+One such euphemism is 解手(jiě shǒu), which literally means “to release the hands.”
+It originates from a historical anecdote from the Ming dynasty, where bound immigrants needed to relieve themselves on their journey.
+Requesting their captors loosen their restraints and untie their hands, they would use the phrase 解手(jiě shǒu) for simplicity and clarity.
+This expression has since been passed down to modern times.

 对不起，我刚去解手了。(Duìbuqǐ, wǒ ɡānɡ qù jiě shǒu le.)